IBM Cloud Docs

 application/ld+json

-If you do not want a particular response from your origin to be encoded, you can disable encoding by setting cache-control: no-transform at your origin web server.
+If you don't want a particular response from your origin to be encoded, you can set cache-control: no-transform to disable encoding at your origin web server.

-CIS uses Minify web content to remove all unnecessary characters from HTML, JavaScript and CSS files, without changing their functionality.
+CIS uses Minify web content to remove all unnecessary characters from HTML, JavaScript and CSS files, without affecting their functionality.

 Image size optimization compression